abhayv/abhayv.github.io/index.md

 I am currently at Aurora Innovation where I work in the Localization team.
 Previously, I was at Uber ATG where I worked in the trucks team solving problems in driving on highways.

-If you would like to see a more detailed profile, please visit [my linkedin page](http://www.linkedin.com/in/abhayv) or checkout some of my recent projects on [github](https://github.com/abhayv?tab=repositories).
+If you would like to see a more detailed profile, please visit [my linkedin page](http://www.linkedin.com/in/abhayv).
 You can also reach me at firstname dot lastname at gmail dot com.

+Interesting autonomous driving companies: [Waabi](https://waabi.ai/), [Wayve](https://www.wayve.ai/), [Quasar Research](https://quasarresearch.tech/)